Niterói Contemporary Art Museum in Rio de Janeiro – Oscar Niemeyer

 The core of the museum’s collection is constituted of about 1,200 pieces, donated by businessman and art collector João Sattamini and mostly created by Brazilian artists from the 1950s to the early-1990s, including works by Lygia Clark, João Carlos Goldberg, Frans Krajcberg, Tomie Ohtake, Abraham Palatnik, Mira Schendel, and Carlos Vergara.

-The program of activities of the museum includes temporary exhibitions, educational programs, and special events.
+The museum’s program of activities includes temporary exhibitions, educational programs, and special events.

 Pictures